grrlgeek/sql-docs/azure-sql/database/transparent-data-encryption-byok-configure.md

 # [PowerShell](#tab/azure-powershell)

 For Az module installation instructions, see [Install Azure PowerShell](/powershell/azure/install-az-ps).
-For specific cmdlets, see [AzureRM.Sql](/powershell/module/AzureRM.Sql/).

 For specifics on Key Vault, see [PowerShell instructions from Key Vault](/azure/key-vault/secrets/quick-create-powershell) and [How to use Key Vault soft-delete with PowerShell](/azure/key-vault/general/key-vault-recovery).